 |2-3||Granola bar and yogurt, ½ bagel and peanut butter, cereal and milk, or oatmeal and fruit||Water, fruit or vegetable juices|

 After Exercise: It’s very important to refuel your body after a hard workout.
-Because your body replaces glycogen stores in your muscle within the first few hours after exercise, it’s important to eat carbohydrates and some protein soon after your workout.
+Because your body needs to replace glycogen stores in your muscle within the first few hours after exercise, it’s important to eat carbohydrates and some protein soon after your workout.

 Follow these tips when planning your post-exercise meal:

-- Even if you aren’t hungry, try eating a snack that contains carbohydrates (such as a yogurt or half a sandwich) within 30 minutes after a workout.
+- Sometimes exercise can cause people to feel less hungry even though they need to eat afterward.
+Try having a snack that contains carbohydrates (such as a yogurt or half a sandwich) within 30 minutes after a workout.
 This will help your body recover quickly.

 - You should eat a larger meal that’s high in carbohydrates and has some protein within the next 2-3 hours to replace muscle glycogen stores that were used up during exercise.
 This will help you be in top shape for the next time you exercise.